HighTower Advisors, LLC

-According to documents it recently filed with the SEC, HighTower Advisors serves the following types of clients:
+According to its SEC-filed brochure, Hightower Advisors serves the following types of clients:

 - Individuals (other than high net worth)